 Equity risk - required capital

-31 December 2021 31 December 2020
+31 December 2022 31 December 2021

-SCR equity risk - required capital 827 720
+SCR equity risk - required capital 655 827

-The equity risk at 31 December 2021 increased € 107 million, mainly due to higher share prices driven by an increased exposure to equities and a higher risk charge as a result of the symmetric adjustment.
-Next to this, the equity risk increased due to the run-off of the transitional measure of equity risk.
-The increased SCR equity risk is partly mitigated by the expansion of the option hedge.
+The 2022 SCR equity risk decreased with € 172 million.
+This decrease is mainly the result of lower share prices which leads to a lower SCR equity risk, both due to an decreased exposure to equities and also due to a lower risk charge as a result of the symmetric adjustment.
+Besides the impact of decreased share prices, SCR equity risk slightly increased due to the run-off of the transistional measure of equity risk.